 We do everything we can to support flexibility, convenience, and access to education.
 In pursuit of this goal, we have built our platform to ensure you get as much credit as possible, for each step toward your education goal.
 We are avidly opposed to the “cram and forget model” promoted by large, summative, single-chance end exams.
 Instead, you will be asked to take a short (7 – 20 questions), multiple-choice exam at the end of each 1- 4 credit course.
 You have 2 chances to pass (70% or better) each final exam, and each course has a similar practice exam you can take an unlimited number of times.
 If you do not pass the final exam on the 2nd attempt, your only penalty is being locked out of that one exam for 30-days.
 If you pass you will attain credits, which will automatically generate a CE certificate and be counted toward the relevant certification or added to your electives.
 Once you achieve enough credits to attain certification, the certification will automatically be populated in your account.
 Again, there is no “large end exam”.
 You get credit as you go and can take as long as you want to achieve the credits/certifications you desire.

-Yes, but the workshop is only mandatory for the Integrated Manual Therapy (IMT) Certification.
+Yes, but the workshop is only mandatory for the Integrated Manual Therapist (IMT) Certification.

 Recertification with the Brookbush Institute is iterative, automatic and included in membership, no additional fees.

 The HMS certification was our first attempt to disrupt certification, and although many loved the new approach, our first attempt left room for improvement.
 Many of the features included in the new CPT and IMT certifications, were a result of lessons learned from the HMS.
 And, those new features are now part of the HMS too!